huggingface/blog/panel-on-hugging-face.md

 <!-- {blog_metadata} -->
 <!-- {authors} -->

-We are thrilled to announce the partnership between Panel and Hugging Face! 🎉 We have integrated a Panel template in Hugging Face Space to help you get started building Panel apps and deploy them on Hugging Face effortlessly.
+We are thrilled to announce the collaboration between Panel and Hugging Face! 🎉 We have integrated a Panel template in Hugging Face Spaces to help you get started building Panel apps and deploy them on Hugging Face effortlessly.

 <a href="https://huggingface.co/new-space?template=Panel-Org/panel-template"> <img src="https://huggingface.co/datasets/huggingface/badges/raw/main/deploy-to-spaces-lg.svg"/> </a>